-Cassini has been touring the Saturn system since 2004, passing as close as possible to as many moons as possible.
-It uses close flybys of Titan to make gravity assists for course changes.
-Its official 4 year mission ended in June 2008; there have been three mission extensions since then.
+Cassini began its tour of the Saturn system in 2004, passing as close as possible to as many moons as possible.
+It used close flybys of Titan to make gravity assists for course changes.
+Its official 4 year mission ended in June 2008; there were ultimately three mission extensions.